emilybstevens/hewlett-packard-analysis/README.md

 ![Schema](Resources/EmployeeDB.png)

 1. Currently, there are 72,458 retirement-eligible employees.
-2. The largest group of expected retirees are currently employed as Senior Engineers.
+2. The largest group of expected retirees are currently employed as Senior Engineers.</br>
 ![Retirement Titles](Resources/retirement_titles.png)
 3.
 4.